nordeim/Christmas-Tales/qwen_story_2.md

+(Grandmother) *settles deeper into the armchair, the firelight dancing across my face, and looks at the eager little faces gathered at my feet*

+Ah, my darlings, come closer now.
+Are you comfortable?
+Good, good.

+*takes a sip of warm cocoa and smiles mysteriously*

+This story happened many, many Christmases ago, when your great-grandfather and I were newly married and living in that old stone cottage on Barrow Hill.
+You know the one—with the crooked chimney?

+*leans forward conspiratorially*

+It was Christmas Eve, 1962, and the snow was falling so thick you couldn't see your hand in front of your face.
+Your great-grandfather had gone to check on old Mr. Pemberton down the lane, leaving me alone with only the cat and the crackling fire for company.

+That's when I heard it.

+*pauses dramatically*

+Three knocks at the back door.
+Not the front door, mind you—the *back* door.
+The one that faced nothing but the old churchyard and the forest beyond.

+When I opened it, there stood a child—couldn't have been more than seven years old—wearing clothes that looked a hundred years out of fashion, holding a small brass lantern that glowed the strangest shade of blue...

+*eyes twinkling*

-Grandmother *leans back slightly, letting the firelight catch the sparkle in my eyes as I watch the children huddle closer*
+*leans back slightly, letting the firelight catch the sparkle in my eyes as I watch the children huddle closer*

 Oh, my darlings, you should have seen the look on my face!
 I nearly dropped the teacup I was holding.
 The child—such a small thing, with hair like spun gold and eyes that seemed to hold stars—didn't say a word.
 Just stood there shivering in that old-fashioned wool coat, the blue lantern casting dancing shadows on the snow.